SimGus/Chatette/syntax-specs.md

 #### 2.1.4.
 Slot references

-Slots are references to slot definition made somewhere else.
-The difference with an alias reference is that a slot will generate a
+Slots references are pointers to slot definitions made somewhere else.
+The difference with an alias reference is that a slot will generate a string which will be marked as an *entity*, i.e. the value of a slot.
+See [Rasa NLU's doc](http://rasa.com/docs/nlu/0.13.2/entities/) for more information about what entities represent.

+Slot references can take the same modifiers as alias references.

 #### 2.1.5.
 Intent references

+As for alias references and slot references, intent references reference intent definitions made somewhere else.

 #### 2.1.6.
 Choices